pwilmart/Sea_lion_urine_SpC/README.md

 ### Zero Da delta mass windows

 Once we have the delta mass windows adjusted to capture the peaks of interest, we can create the conditional score histograms.
+The scores used in the histograms are [PeptideProphet-like](https://pubs.acs.org/doi/abs/10.1021/ac025747h) discriminant functions.
+The sensitivity of this (non-optimized) static classifier method is generally equal to or slightly better than [Percolator](https://www.nature.com/articles/nmeth1113).
 The GUI will use multi-tabbed windows to accommodate the numerous peptide subclasses.
 I usually work in a left-to-right fashion, so here are the 2+ unmodified peptides for the zero Da peptides:

 ![scores_zeroDa_2plus_noMod](images/scores_zeroDa_2plus_noMod.png)